metju90/capitalization-table/README.md

 ## Problem definition

-This software provides a solution [for this](https://gist.github.com/morloy/40bc8469cef175c7607a437ac37d4110) complicated  problem using cutting edge technologies such as
+This software provides a solution [for this problem](https://gist.github.com/morloy/40bc8469cef175c7607a437ac37d4110)   problem using cutting edge technologies such as

 ***CSS in JS***